you-zhou/notes/dev.md

 `info['occupation'] = 'Drummer'`

 #### Retrieve values from a dictionary
+1. Square bracket [].
-1. Use the square bracket literal syntax can pull a value out of a dictionary when you use the brackets without assignment:
+This literal syntax can pull a value out of a dictionary when you use the brackets without assignment:
 `info['age']` will get 20

+2. `.get` method.
-2. Use the `.get` method to retrieve a value for a key, which accepts an optional parameter to return a **default** value if the key is not found.
+It is used to retrieve a value for a key, which accepts an optional parameter to return a **default** value if the key is not found.
 `infor.get('gender', 'N/A')` will get 'N/A' as gender is not a key in dictionary.
 This is a way to get around the **KeyError** when trying to pull out a key that does not exist in a dictionary.

+3. `.setdefault` method.

 ### loop